-This library is a designated depository for US Government documents.
+As part of a land-grant institution, this library has been a designated depository for US federal government publications since 1907.
 Public access to the government documents collection is guaranteed by public law.
 (Title 44 United States Code)

 - Primarily US and New Hampshire government publications

 Generally, to find government publications, search one or more of these: